Knicks–Pacers rivalry: 1995 Eastern Conference semifinals

-In Game 1 in New York, it was Miller Time again as he amazingly scored 8 points in the final 18.7 seconds: a 3, followed by stealing the inbounds pass and another 3 to tie the game and 2 free throws, erasing the Knicks' 105–99 lead and stealing the game 107–105.
+In Game 1 in New York, it was Miller Time again as he amazingly scored 8 points in 8.9 seconds: a 3-pointer, followed by stealing the inbound pass and another 3 to tie the game and 2 free throws, erasing the Knicks' 105–99 lead and stealing the game 107–105.
 The stunned Knicks settled for a 2-game split with a 96–77 victory, but the Pacers won the next 2 in Indiana 97–95 and 98–84 to take a 3–1 series lead.
-The Knicks won Game 5 in the Garden 96–95 on Ewing's game-winner with 1.8 seconds left to stay alive, and won Game 6 on the road 92–82 to force Game 7.
+The Knicks won Game 5 in the Garden 96–95 on Ewing's game-winner with 1.8 seconds left to stay alive and won Game 6 on the road 92–82 to force Game 7.
 But the Pacers won in New York 97–95, after Ewing missed a potential game-tying layup as time expired.
 Pat Riley resigned the day after the 1995 NBA Finals ended, and Don Nelson, who had recently stepped down as the Golden State Warriors head coach, became Riley's successor.

 1998 Eastern Conference semifinals

 After a 3-year hiatus, the two teams renewed the rivalry in the 1998 Eastern Conference Semifinals.
 Unlike the previous 2 meetings, the Pacers were heavy favorites.
 The Knicks were without Patrick Ewing, who suffered a severely broken wrist early in the regular season.
-Ewing returned to the lineup in Game 2, but wasn't 100%.
+Ewing returned to the lineup in Game 2 but wasn't 100%.
 The Knicks managed to make the playoffs as the 7th seed in the East.
-The Knicks upset the 2nd seeded Heat in 5 in their first round match-up, while the Pacers disposed of the 6th seeded Cavs 3–1.
+The Knicks upset the 2nd seeded Heat in 5 in their first-round match-up, while the Pacers disposed of the 6th seeded Cavs 3–1.

 Indiana won Games 1 and 2 at Market Square Arena.
 At home in Game 3, the Knicks won 83–76 behind a strong performance by Ewing, who finished with 19 points and 7 rebounds, and a strong defensive effort.
 Game 4 was a sharp contrast from the first 3 games, as it was a high scoring affair in the Garden that Indiana won 118–107 in OT behind another great performance by Miller, who hit a 3 with 5.1 seconds left to tie it at 102 and force OT.
 He finished with 38 points.
 The Pacers also got good performances from Rik Smits (23 points, 8 rebounds), Mark Jackson (16 points, 15 assists), and Chris Mullin (18 points, 5 steals).
 Indiana clinched the series with a 99–88 win in Game 5 despite a great performance from Knicks guard Allan Houston.